 So here’s what I hope you’ll take away from today’s article.

 Number one: remember that your communications between you and your lawyer are private and confidential.
 Don’t break confidentiality by allowing others to listen in.

 Number two: learn how to use a document scanner on your computer or smartphone so that you can share high-quality document images with your lawyer.
 Don’t just take photographs of documents.

 Number three: Don’t share sensitive information such as medical records or anything with your social security number by email.

-If you want to speak with experienced Vermont personal injury lawyer Drew Palcsik about your personal injury claim, feel free to call my office or send me a message using the contact form.
+If you want to speak with experienced Vermont personal injury lawyer Drew Palcsik about your injury claim, feel free to call my office or send me a message using the contact form.
 I serve clients at offices in Burlington and Middlebury, Vermont, and Plattsburgh, New York.